PacketFence Clustering Guide

 For the next steps, you want to make sure that you didn’t configure anything in /usr/local/pf/conf/cluster.conf.
 If you already did, comment all the configuration in the file and do a configreload (/usr/local/pf/bin/pfcmd configreload hard).

 3.2.
-Setup on the first server of your cluster
+Setup on the first server of the cluster

 First, on the first server, ensure packetfence-mariadb is running and make sure it was able to start in 'standalone' mode.